Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 Arne Slot and Richard Roelofsen under Paul Krabbe fired ‘Blauwvingers’ to the Eerste

-Divisie title in 2002-03 before the coach was replaced by Peter Boeve.
-The club
+Divisie title in 2002-03 before the trainer was replaced by Peter Boeve.

-managed to retain their status through the play-offs upon their return to top
+managed to retain its status through the play-offs upon its return to top-level football.
+Hennie

-Spijkerman took over team affairs but could not prevent the team being
+Spijkerman took over team affairs but could not prevent the team from being

 relegated in 2003-04.
 There were play-off disappointments in 2004-05 and